-Initial Public Offerings (IPO) Explained
+What Are Initial Public Offerings (IPO's)?

 After the IPO has been completed, shares are released in real-time to the secondary market – which we refer to as “the stock-market” – and share prices no longer have a fixed markup; instead they vary according to market demands and other forces.

 This is extractable from the stock exchange.
-A firm’s market cap is the sum value of each share of that firm’s stock that is owned by its shareholders.
+A firm’s market cap refers to the sum value of each share of that firm’s stock that is owned by its shareholders.
 For example, a corporation with 20 million shares, valued at £50 per share, has a total market cap of a billion pounds.

-You will typically see a lot of industry-leaders in this grouping, with household brand-names that people love nationally and even worldwide.
-Which means, large cap stock investments are usually reliable stocks, with lower volatility and decent gains potential, and more robustness compared to small or large-cap stocks.
+You will typically see a lot of industry leaders in this grouping, with household brand names that people love nationally and even worldwide.
+As a result, large cap stock investments are usually reliable stocks, with lower volatility and decent gains potential, and more robustness compared to small or large-cap stocks.

-This size of business typically has the most exaggerated gains potential and the biggest risk of the three markets.
-But because there is lesser supply-and-demand, smaller firms are less robust to business busts.
-There is more volatility, as competition is harsher.
-Emerging industries can also see more unknown factors.
+This size of business typically has the potential of the most exaggerated gain, as well as the biggest risk of the three markets.
+But because there is lesser supply and demand, smaller firms are less robust to business busts.
+There is more volatility, as competition is harsher, and emerging industries can also see more unknown factors.

 Stocks vs. Bonds

-Creditors also get better legal rights vs shareholders in the event of bankruptcy and get refunded before shareholders if a company liquidates its ownings to repay debts.
+Creditors also get better legal rights than shareholders in the event of bankruptcy, and will be refunded before shareholders if a company liquidates its owning to repay debts.

 How Do Stocks & Shares Work?

 The degree of ownership that a stockholder receives depends on how many shares are held in the firm’s stock.
 For example, if a firm releases 20,000 shares of stock outstanding and one person possesses 2,000 shares, this gives them a claim of 10% to the firm’s revenue and assets.

-What Are the Types of Stocks?
+What are the Types of Stocks?

 There are two main groupings for stocks: common and preferred.
-Common stockholders are allowed to get cash-dividends and can vote in annual shareholder meetings, whereas preferred holders have limited voting rights if any at all.
+Common stockholders are allowed to get cash dividends and have the ability to vote in annual shareholder meetings, whereas preferred holders have limited voting rights if any at all.

 How Can You Buy Stocks?